hereya/hereya-docs/docs/intro.md

 # Getting Started

 Let's discover **Hereya in less than 15 minutes** by building a simple Node.js app with a postgres database.

+*Hereya* frees you from managing environment variables and infrastructure, so you can focus on building your app.

 In this tutorial, you will learn how to:

 - Initialize Hereya in a project